 If you're 60 or older, ask your doctor about a vaccine to prevent shingles.

 Stay Active and Fit

 With your doctor's OK, get 20 to 30 minutes of aerobic exercise -- the kind that gets your heart pumping -- on as many days of the week as you can.
-Avoid anything that puts a lot of stress on your joints, such as running.
-Some good activities to try are walking, water aerobics, swimming, and bicycling.
+Avoid anything that puts a lot of stress on your joints, like running.
+Some good activities to try are:

-A couple of days a week, do some strength training to build up the muscles that support your joints.
+Do some strength training a couple of times each week to build up the muscles that support your joints.

-Also do stretching to make your body more flexible.
-But be careful not to overdo it.
+Stretch to make your body more flexible, too.
+However, be careful not to overdo it.

 Keep an eye on your scale.
 Extra pounds put stress on your joints.
 If you're overweight, your joints may get stiffer and more painful, and your flares can be worse.